jhausserlab/HiFiAlignmentTool/README.md

 Prototype to register czi microscopy images with **python 3**.
 This code is optimised at a memory level to be able to stitch and register high resolution images in **ome.tif**.

+Currently, for images of dimension 16'000 x 21'000 pixels the computer uses a maximum of 52GB to run all the code.
+I recommend these dimensions (give or take ~1000 pixels) if you are using a 64GB RAM computer.

 ## Getting started

 Download the folder from Github.